Q1K33335/BSE/README.md

 The BSE package contains the following FORTRAN files:

-bse.f       - Main routine.
-Evolves one binary and creates data files. const_bse.h - parameter file evolv2.f    - routine that controls the evolution of the binary binary.in   - input file for bse.f comenv.f    - common envelope evolution
+* bse.f       - Main routine.
+Evolves one binary and creates data files.
+* const_bse.h - parameter file
+* evolv2.f    - routine that controls the evolution of the binary
+* binary.in   - input file for bse.f
+* comenv.f    - common envelope evolution
-corerd.f    - estimates the core radius of a giant-like star deltat.f    - determines stellar evolution update timestep dgcore.f    - determines the outcome when two degenerate cores merge gntage.f    - calculates parameters of new star resulting from a merger hrdiag.f    - decides which evolution stage the star is
+* corerd.f    - estimates the core radius of a giant-like star
+* deltat.f    - determines stellar evolution update timestep
+* dgcore.f    - determines the outcome when two degenerate cores merge
+* gntage.f    - calculates parameters of new star resulting from a merger
-              currently at and then the appropriate luminosity, radius and core mass are calculated instar.f    - sets the collision matrix kick.f      - generates supernova kick and adjusts orbital parameters mix.f       - models stellar collisions mlwind.f    - contains the mass loss prescription mrenv.f     - calculates envelope parameters ran3.f      - random number generator rl.f        - calculates Roche-lobe radius star.f      - derives the landmark timescales and luminosities that divide the various evolution stages. zcnsts.f    - sets all the constants of the formulae which depend on metallicity (there is no Z dependence elsewhere) zdata.h     - contains all the coefficient values for zcnsts zfuncs.f    - all the formulae as a collection of separate functions

-and
+* hrdiag.f    - decides which evolution stage the star is currently at and then the appropriate luminosity, radius and core mass are calculated
+* instar.f    - sets the collision matrix
+* kick.f      - generates supernova kick and adjusts orbital parameters
+* mix.f       - models stellar collisions
+* mlwind.f    - contains the mass loss prescription
+* mrenv.f     - calculates envelope parameters
+* ran3.f      - random number generator
+* rl.f        - calculates Roche-lobe radius
+* star.f      - derives the landmark timescales and luminosities
+              that divide the various evolution stages.
+* zcnsts.f    - sets all the constants of the formulae which depend on metallicity (there is no Z dependence elsewhere)
+* zdata.h     - contains all the coefficient values for zcnsts
+* zfuncs.f    - all the formulae as a collection of separate functions

-Makefile  - f77 compiler.
+* Makefile  - f77 compiler.
 Use command "make bse"

 ************************************************************************